Covington & Burling LLP operates as a limited liability partnership worldwide, with the practice in England and Wales conducted by an affiliated

 Initiated annulment proceedings before the Paris Court of Appeal of an ICC arbitral award.

-Represented two international sub-contractors in a complex ICC construction dispute involving a large-scale, combined cycle power plant.
+Represented two international sub-contractors in an ICC complex construction dispute involving a large-scale, combined cycle power plant.

 Represented a Danish company in an ICC arbitration against a sovereign state ministry relating to museum antiquities and follow-up negotiations involving diplomatic officials.